shadiakiki1986/zboota-app/README.md

  * [Mechanique](http://www.dawlati.gov.lb/en/mecanique)
 * If you register your email and use it to log in, the server will email you the day after you receive a ticket
 * You can monitor several cars at once
-* It exposes a simple [API](http://genesis.akikieng.com/zboota-server/api/) that you can use to have the same table in Excel for example
+* <strike>It exposes a simple [API](http://genesis.akikieng.com/zboota-server/api/) that you can use to have the same table in Excel for example</strike>
+ * Cancelled unless somebody explicitly requests so
 * It's opensourced [here](https://github.com/shadiakiki1986/zboota-app)
 * It's on
  * [Google Play](https://play.google.com/store/apps/details?id=com.akikieng.genesis.zbootaapp)